Seán Geaney

-Seán Geaney is Gaelic football coach and selector.
+Seán Geaney is a Gaelic football coach and selector.
 In the 2008 season, he was a selector with the Kerry senior football team and managed the Kerry team which won the All-Ireland Under-21 Football Championship.

 He played senior football for Kerry in the 1990s and was a star player with Dingle GAA and West Kerry.
 Geaney was manager of the Kerry Minor Football team in 2004 and 2005.
 Under new manager Pat O'Shea, Geaney became a Kerry selector for 2007 and 2008.
 In 2008, Geaney was also appointed as the Kerry U21 manager.
 The team won the Munster championship and subsequently reached the All-Ireland final, in which they overcame Kildare.